 The Salmon River Watershed Partnership initiated a volunteer stream sampling program in the summer of 2013.
-After regularly collecting data at the same sampling locations for five summers (summer 2013 to summer 2017), we selected new monitoring points for 2018 and 2019 summers.
-These section of streams will continue to be monitored for an additional three years (summer 2020, 2021 & 2022).
+After regularly collecting data at the same sampling locations for five summers (summer 2013 to summer 2017), we selected new monitoring points for the summers of 2018-2022.
+These sections of streams will continue to be monitored for an additional year (summer of 2022).
 Selecting new monitoring locations on different stream sections is done to achieve a wider scope of data sites in the watershed.